EnterpriseDB/tpa/docs/src/pgbouncer.md

 # Configuring pgbouncer

-TPAexec will install and configure pgbouncer on instances whose `role` contains `pgbouncer`.
+TPA will install and configure pgbouncer on instances whose `role` contains `pgbouncer`.

 By default, pgbouncer listens for connections on port 6432 and forwards